petersomerville/candyland/README.md

 Featuring Mr. Arithmetic the dragon!

 You never know when Mr. Arithmetic will appear in Candyland!
 He loves candy... and arithmetic.
+Especially arithmetic.